yukthadeesan/cse15l-lab-reports/lab-report-2-week-1.md

 ## Trying Some Commands

-Once you are connected to the server, try commands like cd, ls, pw, rm, cat or any of the following ones that I have tried.
+Once you are connected to the server, try commands like cd, ls, pwd, rm, cat or any of the following ones that I have tried.
+You can try adding or deleting files as well.
 <img width="1440" alt="Screenshot 2022-09-30 at 7 57 26 PM" src="https://user-images.githubusercontent.com/114612660/193392732-f3d5d622-2c58-4e42-aaf5-6df058e1be29.png">
 <img width="1440" alt="Screenshot 2022-09-30 at 7 57 43 PM" src="https://user-images.githubusercontent.com/114612660/193392741-d56c00c6-d084-451c-8606-7ec5fbec4d5c.png">